Last Updated on

 Containers and Molds

 They are both used to give the candle its shape but are slightly different.
 Candles made using containers are meant to stay in the container and be used.
 Empty jars make good containers.
-On the other hand, molds are usually used to form candles that are meant to stand alone.
+On the other hand, candle molds are usually used to form candles that are meant to stand alone.
 Such are called pillar candles.
-Molds can be of metal (most common), plastic or silicon.
+Candle molds can be of metal (most common), plastic or silicon.